zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_0.rst

 Bootloader Information: MCUboot
 ===============================

-In case when MCUboot is application bootloader empty request will be responded with:
+In case when MCUboot is application bootloader, empty request will be responded with:

 .. code-block:: none